ericckzhou/indeed-job-CSskills-scraper/README.md

 Note: The job page does not include a consistent format thus I could not go into specifics in skills and requirements.

 HOW TO USE
-1. Go to indeed and search the job titles you desire!
+1. Go on Indeed and search the jobs you desire in the search bar!
+2. Run the program!
-2. Copy and paste the url and enter the link!
+2. Copy and paste the URL and click the Enter key!